08444 937 531

 Day 4 Kuala Lumpur/Cameron Highlands: Travel by road to the Cameron Highlands, a former weekend retreat for the British during colonial rule.
-On arrival this afternoon enjoy a tour of BOH tea plantation owned by the Russell family (approx 133 miles/4 hours).
+On arrival this afternoon enjoy a tour of BOH tea plantation owned by the Russell family (approx 133 miles/4 hours drive).

 Day 5 Cameron Highlands: Morning tour of Cameron Highlands with visits to a market, vegetable farm, flower gardens, tea plantation and Sampo Temple.
-Afternoon at leisure.
-You could take high tea at Scottish Ye Old Smokehouse or play a round of golf (both additional expense).
+The afternoon is at leisure to relax or, you could perhaps take high tea at Scottish Ye Old Smokehouse or play a round of golf (both additional expense).

 Day 8 Penang: At leisure until your transfer to Penang airport for your onward journey.
 Alternatively, why not extend your stay in Penang?